DASH: A Meta-Attack Framework for Synthesizing Effective and Stealthy Adversarial Examples: Introduction

 Fig.~\ref{fig:daash_viz} presents qualitative comparisons, further illustrating the superiority of \daash~in generating perceptually plausible yet highly effective adversarial examples.

-Our contributions are summarized as follows: \begin{itemize} \item We propose \daash, a fully differentiable, multi-stage framework that learns to combine $\ell_p$-norm–constrained base attacks using soft attention. \item We introduce a novel meta-loss that decouples attack effectiveness and human perceptual quality from the constraints of individual norm-based attacks, enabling better identification of attack strengths across models. \item We validate \daash~across multiple datasets (CIFAR-10, CIFAR-100, ImageNet), seven robust models, and four post-processing defenses demonstrating substantial improvements over prior perceptual attacks. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item Propose \daash, a differentiable, multi-stage meta-framework that learns to combine multiple base attacks using soft attention. \daash~decouples the objectives of attack effectiveness and stealth (e.g., SSIM), allowing for custom optimization of each using a meta-loss. \item Validate \daash~across multiple datasets (CIFAR-10, CIFAR-100, ImageNet), seven robust models, and four post-processing defenses demonstrating substantial improvements over prior perceptual attacks. \item Demonstrate the effectiveness of \daash~in black-box settings through rigorous transferability analysis. \end{itemize}